leegengyu/vulnhub-box-walkthrough/dc-4.md

 * The confusion that I had was that I did not know exactly what `teehee` did.
 I ran the file and found that whatever I typed was repeated back to me.
 I typed in various commands but to no avail.
 * I ran `strings teehee` and found a whole lot of text within the file.
 I had also found that we could run `./teehee --help` to find out what it was exactly doing:
 ![](/screenshots/dc-4/teeheeHelp.jpg)

+## Privilege Escalation Method 1 (Edit password file using teehee) ##
 * After digesting what it all meant, I ran `sudo teehee -a /etc/passwd`, before entering `fakeroot::0:0:::/bin/bash`, and then terminating the program.
 ![](/screenshots/dc-4/addRootAccount.jpg)
-* The idea here was to make use of the ability of teehee to append to any file, and then add our own account (fakeroot in this case) with root privileges to `/etc/passwd`.
+* The idea here was to make use of the ability of teehee to **append to any file**, and then add our own account (fakeroot in this case) with root privileges to `/etc/passwd`.
 The entry that I added was crafted with reference to root's entry.
 Essentially, no password is needed to access the account, and it will run `/bin/bash` upon login.
 * Note: There are other methods to use teehee and escalate our privileges,
 * Run `su fakeroot` and volia, we have our root privileges:
 ![](/screenshots/dc-4/suFakeRoot.jpg)